EdgeNet-project/edgenet-legacy-2024/docs/README.md

 # EdgeNet Documentation

 ## What is EdgeNet?
 EdgeNet is an open-source edge cloud orchestration software that is built on top of industry-standard cloud software [Kubernetes](https://kubernetes.io/) and utilizes [Docker](https://www.docker.com/) for containerization.
-The source code of EdgeNet can be found [here](https://github.com/EdgeNet-project/edgenet).
+The source code can be found [here](https://github.com/EdgeNet-project/edgenet).

 In the EdgeNet Project, we provide [EdgeNet Testbed](https://edge-net.org) which is a globally distributed edge cloud for Internet researchers.
 We encourage everybody to contribute a node to the testbed.
 For more info please visit the [website](https://edge-net.org).